 While your standard carbon filter removes about 85% of the particles in your water at 0.5 to 1 microns in size, reverse osmosis technology can remove particles as low as 0.001 in size.
 This means it captures far more unwanted particles to clear your water.

 There are also some toxins and chemicals which reverse osmosis will catch that carbon won’t, such as:

 - Solids that have been dissolved

-Some of the impurities carbon does remove aren’t removed as fully as when you use the reverse osmosis filtration, including:
+Some of the impurities carbon does remove that aren’t removed as fully as when you use the reverse osmosis filtration, include:

 - Heavy Metals